stanford-cs324/winter2022/lectures/data.md

   machine learning community, it has been a fairly ad-hoc process.
 - Examples from other fields:
-  * **Electronics industry** has a well-established protocol where every component has a atasheet with operating characteristics, test results, recommended and usage.
+  * **Electronics industry** has a well-established protocol where every component has a datasheet with operating characteristics, test results, recommended and usage.
   * **Nutrition labels**: The FDA mandates that food be labeled with their nutrition content.
 - Datasheets for datasets ([Gebru et al., 2018](https://arxiv.org/pdf/1803.09010.pdf)) is an influential paper that